 Convenience Can Cost You

-In addition to the whether the fish is fresh or frozen, or if it is local or not, you also need to take into consideration how the fish is presented (or packaged).
+In addition to whether the fish is fresh or frozen, or if it is local or not, you also need to take into consideration how the fish is presented (or packaged).
 It may be that the "fresh" fillets arranged on ice in the seafood case are actually the very same fillets available a step or two away in the freezer case; they've just been defrosted for your convenience—and marked up for the store's profit.
 The same goes for the shrink-wrapped packages.
 There's nothing wrong with the store doing this, as long as the product is labeled as "previously frozen," but this is not always done.
 If you are considering a fresh piece of fish, ask the person behind the counter if it has been previously frozen if not marked as such.

-Supermarket fish departments also often offer pre-seasoned fish, such as teriyaki-marinated swordfish skewers or cajun-spiced salmon or lemon pepper parmesan tilapia, either over ice or in packages.
+Supermarket fish departments also often offer pre-seasoned fish, such as teriyaki-marinated swordfish skewers or Cajun-spiced salmon or lemon pepper parmesan tilapia, either over ice or in packages.
 They are usually substantially more expensive than a plain piece of fish, which is not always warranted since many use only a few cents worth of seasoning.
 Considering fish and seafood don't need to be marinated longer than 15 minutes, the pre-flavored fish is not really a time-saver, so save the money and do the seasoning yourself.

 Also, some unscrupulous vendors use heavy seasoning to cover up seafood that's not fresh enough to sell otherwise.
 Another good reason not to pay extra!